nassir-malik/IOT-Alexa-GoogleHome-GameRoom_Automation/README.md

     arduinoWebSockets

     ArduinoJson

+    IRremoteESP8266

-4. Update and flash your ESP8266 with "ESP8266/WebSocketClient/ESP8266_WebSocketClient/ESP8266_WebSocketClient.ino"
+4. Connect, Capture, Update and flash your NodeMcu sketch

-5. Create an Alexa skills and add Heroku app URL as an end-point
+5. Create IFTTT templates and add Heroku app URL as an end-point

 6. Test and enjoy.